 In the past, posting a preprint may have caused a journal to reject the submission for prior publication, and some still share this concern.
 However, the vast majority of journals now acknowledge the utility of preprints and encourage (or at least allow) their use.
 A list of journal preprint policies can be found on Wikipedia, but it is best to contact journals you frequently submit to or consult their guidelines to confirm their policy on preprints.

 Preprints are a small but rapidly growing piece of scholarly communication.
 They present several strong advantages to improve the way results are shared, and we hope you will consider giving preprints a try.

-Research Square, the company behind AJE, is launching a new preprint platform to build off the success of preprints and help you get feedback to strengthen your paper before submission to a journal.
+Research Square, the sister company to AJE, has launched a new preprint platform to help you share your work early and gain feedback to strengthen your paper before submitting to a journal.
 Learn more about Research Square here.